 The "Sensor Setup/Calibration" screen allows the user to calibrate sensors included with the nitrogen generator.
 Every unit will have a nitrogen storage pressure sensor and typically, the oxygen (O2) sensor is recommended as an add-on.
-Other additional sensors that are available include incoming air temperature, incoming air pressure, incoming air flowmeter, incoming air pressure dewpoint meter, nitrogen out pressure dewpoint meter, and/or nitrogen out flowmeter.
+Dual generators will also be equipped with a dry air pressure sensor that requires calibration.